10 players to watch for the upcoming high school girls volleyball season

 Position: Middle hitter

-Impact: Moeser was the standout performer on a Madison West team only went 9-10 last season.
-She led the Regents with 65 blocks and 134 kills, while being second on the team in serving aces, according to MaxPreps.
-The middle hitter was the only Regent player to earn first-team all-Big Eight Conference honors.
+Impact: Moeser was the standout performer on a Madison West team that only went 9-10 last season.
+She led the Regents with 65 blocks and 134 kills, while finishing second on the team in serving aces, according to MaxPreps.
+The middle hitter was the only Regents player to earn first-team all-Big Eight honors.

 Summer Grigg, sr., Waunakee

-Impact: Grigg was a vital part of Waunakee's success last season, as the Warriors won the Badger East Conference title.
-The first-team all-Badger East Conference outside hitter had 249 kills, 48 serving aces and 328 digs, according to MaxPreps.
+Impact: Grigg was a vital part of Waunakee's success last season as the Warriors won the Badger East Conference title.
+The first-team all-Badger East outside hitter had 249 kills, 48 serving aces and 328 digs, according to MaxPreps.

 Reagan McIntosh, sr., Verona